Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 Last weekend I was invited to Nutfield Priory Hotel and Spa along with a friend to enjoy a spa break and much needed relaxation in the Surrey countryside.
-We arrived at lunchtime and were impressed with the beautiful gothic facade of the hotel and even more impressed that our room was ready for us – a couple of hours before the official check in time.
+It’s not too far from London Gatwick airport and Redhill.
+We arrived at lunchtime to find plenty of free parking and were impressed with the beautiful gothic facade of the hotel and even more impressed that our room was ready for us – a couple of hours before the official check in time.

 We were given such a warm welcome, pointed in the direction of our room, the spa and restaurant.
 We headed to our room to drop our things before making our way to the spa.
 We were in a suite called Keats, with each of the suites named after a iconic name in English literature.
 Our Keats suite was dedicated to the writer – with artwork both outside the door and inside the room depicting his work.

 The room was beautiful.
-It had a really opulent style with twin beds pushed together, masses of pillows and even a separate seating area as well as a desk – everything we could need for a comfortable stay.
+It had a really opulent style with twin beds pushed together, masses of pillows and even a separate seating area as well as a desk and air conditioning too.
+It had everything we could need for a comfortable stay.

 There was a fridge inside the wardrobe with fresh milk and water as well as a nicely stocked tea and coffee tray – plus, a fancy coffee machine which my friend, Sarah, was quite excited about.
+There was free wifi and room service too.
 The bathroom was huge with a shower over the bath and twin sinks as well as complimentary toiletries and plenty of fluffy towels.

 We grabbed our swimming costumes and headed for the Health Club and Spa.
 We were greeted by a man on reception and in hindsight I think we went slightly wrong here.
 We told him we were guests at the hotel and were told we could use the spa facilities, he then checked us in, gave us towels and directed us to the pool.